Greenbrier (Great Smoky Mountains): Life in Greenbrier

-1900s
+20th century

 In the early 20th century, Greenbrier had a population of approximately 500.
 Scattered about the valley were three general stores, two churches, a school, a hotel, three blacksmith shops, and five grist mills.
 Roads were collectively maintained by males 21 and over, working six days every year.
 The two main religious denominations were the Primitive Baptists and Missionary Baptists.

 In the late 19th century, innovations in the logging industry, specifically the band saw, led to a rapid deforestation of the woodland along the Ohio Valley and Mississippi Delta.
 As demand for timber increased, lumber companies turned to the dense, mature forests of Appalachia.
 Saw mills began to spring up around the Smokies, with major logging operations taking place above Elkmont and the Oconaluftee watershed.
-Greenbrier residents David Proffitt and Pinkney Whaley erected a saw mill near Porters Flat, and by 1916 had helped log some 738 acre of the Porters Creek watershed.
+Greenbrier residents David Proffitt and Pinkney Whaley erected a saw mill near Porters Flat and by 1916 had helped log some 738 acre of the Porters Creek watershed.

 Around this time, the writings of authors such as Horace Kephart began to draw tourists to the Smokies.
 Greenbrier residents had always offered lodging to the various loggers, surveyors, and fur trappers who visited the valley, but no major hotel existed that could rival the likes of Andy Huff's Mountain View Hotel in Gatlinburg.
-In 1925, Kimsey and James West Whaley bought the old Greenbrier schoolhouse (which had burned), and remodeled it as a lodge.
+In 1925 Kimsey and James West Whaley bought the old Greenbrier schoolhouse (which had burned) and remodeled it as a lodge.
 Hotel LeConte, as it was known, was opened that same year.
 Located near the junction of Porters Creek and the Middle Fork, the hotel operated until 1935, with rates of $1.75/day.
 Robert Parke recalled Hotel LeConte as: